BryanDollery/devbox/readme.md

 # How?

 The aws.tf file is used to force terraform to download the aws provider plugin.
 The rest is standard bash scripts.
+A few things are download with git, curl and wget, the rest are installed by apt.